stefanriegel/blox42-terraform/README.md

 - Registers VM hostname and IP in Infoblox IPAM
 - Creates DNS A-record for the VM in Infoblox DNS

+**blox42-vm-next-free-ip-aws** - AWS EC2 with Dynamic IP
+- Allocates next available IP address from Infoblox subnet
+- Creates AWS EC2 instance with the allocated IP address
+- Creates AWS Network Interface with static IP allocation
+- Registers VM hostname and IP in Infoblox IPAM
+- Creates DNS A-record for the VM in Infoblox DNS

 **blox42-vnet-next-free-subnet-azure** - Azure VNet Provisioning
 - Allocates next available subnets from Infoblox address blocks
 - Creates Azure Virtual Networks and subnets with the allocated CIDR ranges